megaurav2002/FED-knowledgebase/Node/Concepts.md

 V8 is google's open source javaScript engine and is used in Google Chrome and Node.
 V8 can be used as a standalone program or can be embedded to a c++ application.
 V8 can be extended by writting c++ function and linking V8 to it.

+## Events

+In Node, we actually talk about 2 different type of events.

+* System Events - Events raised from c++ core e.g. some network event, finish reading a file etc. These are in libuv library.

+* Custom Events - Events raised from Javascript core.
+Come from Event Emitter.

 ### Bit of history

 io.js was forked off node as there was a disagreement on how often node should be updated.
 Few years later a consensus was reached and io.js was merged back into node.